 Price of such trip: 7.5 euros (2022) one way.
 But it is more reasonable to purchase a Venezia Unica card for three days.
-Just pay 40 € and do not limit ourselves in moving around the “City on the Water”.
+Just pay 40 € and do not limit ourselves in moving around the “City of Canals”.

 The glass industry of the island beckons, although no one fully understands exactly what it is.
 There are a lot of clumsy things for the needs of tourists (balls, beads, knick-knacks), beautiful things are few.
 And they cost … just take a breath and move on.